Trackunit/developer-hub/guides/sdk-docs/save-data-from-your-app/defining-a-custom-field.md

 ---

-To define a custom field, you need to add a `customFieldDefinitions` array to your iris app manifest:
+To define a custom field, you need to add a `customFieldDefinitions` array to your IrisX App manifest:

 ```json
   customFieldDefinitions: [